minvws/icore-php-codable/README.md

 As you can see our classes implement the `Decodable` interface.
 This lets PHPCodable know that you want to decode the object yourself.
 We use the `DecodableSupport` trait so that we don't have to write the decoding code ourselves.
-PHPCodable uses reflection to determine field names, types etc. It also checks if it needs to inject values using the constructor or if it can simply assign the values to object properties.
+PHPCodable uses reflection to determine field names, types etc. It also checks if it needs to inject values using the constructor or if it can simply assign the values to object properties (even `private` and `protected` properties are supported).

 Unfortunately PHP doesn't let you statically type arrays, but by using the `CodableArray` attribute we can let PHPCodable know what types to expect for the array's elements.